Regular season (May – November) applications are published in late January.

 We allow a wide variety of products at the farmers market, including:

-Yes, we aim to support producers from the Columbia River Gorge.
+We aim to support producers from the Columbia River Gorge.
 This includes Hood River, Wasco and Sherman counties in Oregon and Klickitat and Skamania counties in Washington.
 Exceptions are sometimes made for vendors who are able to bring quality items that cannot be sourced from the Columbia River Gorge.
+At times also host vendors from outside our geographic scope if they are able to bring new or unique products to the market and meet our vendor guidelines.

 A standard 10’x10′ booth space is $15 or 5% of sales (whichever is greater).
 Booth fees are capped at $60 (ie you will not pay more than $60 if we charge you the 5% rate).